ANCORA: Learning to Question via Manifold-Anchored Self-Play for Verifiable Reasoning: Curriculum Bandit Analysis: Discounted UCB on a Lipschitz DAG

 The lemma follows from the trainer-side admission guard, which only inserts new non-original nodes for which \texttt{best\_ans} is non-empty; \texttt{best\_ans} is in turn only set inside the \texttt{strict\_pass=True} branch of the solver-verification loop.
 Its consequence for the regret analysis is that admission itself---rather than arm retirement---ensures every non-original arm carries bounded reward $R(q)\in[0,1]$ with a strictly positive historical pass, so no separate retirement lemma is required.

 \begin{lemma}[$\epsilon$-packing of the pool] Let $\epsilon=1-\texttt{max\_pool\_sim}$.
 For every $t$ and every $q,q'\in P_t$ with $q\ne q'$, $d(q,q')>\epsilon$.
-Consequently $|P_t|\le \mathcal{N}(\mathcal{X},d,\epsilon)$, the $\epsilon$-covering number of $(\mathcal{X},d)$. \end{lemma}
+Consequently $|P_t|\le \mathcal{N}(\mathcal{X},d,\epsilon/2)$, the $\epsilon/2$-covering number of $(\mathcal{X},d)$. \end{lemma}

-\begin{proof} The admission gate \texttt{SeedPoolGate.check(\ldots, max\_pool\_sim)} rejects any candidate whose maximum Jaccard similarity to the current pool exceeds $\texttt{max\_pool\_sim}$, i.e., whose Jaccard distance to every existing member is $\le\epsilon$.
-Hence $P_t$ is an $\epsilon$-packing, and the packing-covering inequality gives the stated bound. \end{proof}
+\begin{proof} The admission gate \texttt{SeedPoolGate.check(\ldots, max\_pool\_sim)} rejects any candidate whose maximum Jaccard similarity to the current pool exceeds $\texttt{max\_pool\_sim}$, i.e., whose Jaccard distance to at least one existing member is $\le\epsilon$.
+Hence accepted pool elements are pairwise separated by more than $\epsilon$, so $P_t$ is an $\epsilon$-packing.
+The standard packing-covering inequality bounds the maximum size of an $\epsilon$-packing by the $\epsilon/2$-covering number. \end{proof}